 Don’t challenge their complaints

 Try to avoid challenging their claims or complaint even if they’re wrong.
 Make sure your attitude and tone of voice are not challenging as you listen to their complaints.
-You stand a better chance of gaining more business development scores by “killing your customers with kindness” and genuinely thanking your customers for their complaints.
+Heard the phrase “killing your customers with kindness”?
+You may wanna put that to action now and genuinely thank your customers for their complaints.
 Just remember that the alternative to a customer airing their complaints is to take their business to some other place.

 Listen to the complaints and acknowledge them